Our lightning distance calculator will help you estimate storm distances.

 How to calculate the lightning distance?

-time is a number of seconds between noticing the flash and the thunder;
+Time is the number of seconds between noticing the flash and the thunder and

-speed_of_sound is a speed of sound in the air, at the chosen temperature.
-If you know how warm was during that stormy day, you can check the speed value in our speed of sound calculator, and apply that exact number.
+Speed of sound is the speed of sound in the air at a specific temperature.
+If you know how warm it was during that stormy day, you can check the speed value in our speed of sound calculator and use that exact number.

 Did you notice that it's nothing else than a transformed simple formula for speed?